hougesen/mdsf/README.md

 <!-- START_SECTION:supported-tools -->

 `mdsf` currently supports 168 tools.
+Feel free to open an issue/pull-request if your favorite tool is missing! 😃

 | Formatter            | Description                                                                                                                  |
 | -------------------- | ---------------------------------------------------------------------------------------------------------------------------- |